 This product is sturdy with no tipping issues, and you can press on the top rail without it moving.
 However, it tends to shake back and forth with minimal effort.
 The fabric and mesh are taut and fit the frame nicely, but they aren't very soft.
 We didn't see any issues like poor stitching or connections, and while the materials could have been better, they are good quality for the price point.

 This bassinet fabric is polyester without any details on whether or not it includes flame retardants.
-The Center for Environmental Health (CEH) gave Graco their second lowest rating of Fair because the company failed to report their flame retardant status to CEH even though customer inquiries indicate that the products are free of these chemicals.
+The Center for Environmental Health (CEH) gave Graco their second-lowest rating of "Fair" because the company failed to report their flame retardant status to CEH even though customer inquiries indicate that the products are free of these chemicals.
 We remain skeptical about whether or not Graco uses these chemicals as it seems like a feature most companies are bragging about while Graco remains mum.
+The polyurethane mattress and lack of any third-party certifications or organic materials hurt its overall eco-health score.
+The product itself is JPMA certified.

 Frequently using your Graco requires investing in fitted sheets for easy cleaning.